james-bui/friendly-hickory/faq.md

   also have a wide variety of dried goods and gifts for your own consumption or as gifts for your friends and loved ones. '
 questions:
+- question: How do I cook my herbs?
+  answer: ''
 - question: How long does shipping take?
   answer: |-
     * US shipping will take between 3 to 7 business days.